tmtk75/aws-cloudwatch-chart-slack/README.md

 # README
-WIP :car:

-NOTE: master branch may be forcely pushed.

-You can render charts for statistics of CloudWatch, and also can upload chart images to channels of Slack.
+You can render charts for statistics of CloudWatch, and can upload chart images to channels of Slack.

 <img src="https://59c5872c.jp.kiiapps.com/api/x/s.51e97aa00022-e3da-5e11-3a8c-0a01367a"></img>